Enalye/grimoire/docs/fr/lib/string.md

 ## Description

-Provides a way to iterate through an array.
+Provides a way to iterate through an list.

 ## Fonctions